awslabs/aws-groundstation-eos-pipeline/README.md

 Execute these commands as the ipopp user on the processor EC2 instance after logging in with SSH or PuTTY.

-1. Open Firefox and navigate to https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=347&type=software
+1. Open Firefox and navigate to the IPOPP v5.0 download page -> https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=347&type=software
 2. Login using your NASA DRL credentials.
 3. Click the blue box "Click To Download Version: 5.0" and accept the statement.
 4. Download downloader_DRL-IPOPP_5.0.sh